MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/resource-selection.md

 ms.topic: conceptual
 ---

-# Resource selection for AI workloads on Azure platforms
+# Resource selection for AI workloads using Azure AI PaaS

 This article provides guidance on selecting the right Azure platform resources for different types of AI workloads, covering both generative and nongenerative AI.
 Choosing the correct resources is essential for optimizing performance, cost, and scalability, helping businesses leverage AI effectively on Azure.